h050sh/Esila/README.md

 ## 📦 Installation

-1. Upload `webreaper.php` to a PHP-enabled web server.
+1. Upload `Esila.php` to a PHP-enabled web server.
 2. Open the script in your browser.
 3. Login with the default credentials: username; shell